 While the graphics are really the only major thing going for the campaign it is nice to play and has some replay value just to look at everything alone.
 The difficulty is all over the place and some spots are just extremely tough and you can die very quickly in this game.
 This isn’t a run and gun arcade shooter like Modern Warfare or other military shooters.
 My only other complaint is that the game doesn’t recognize gamepads very well even the Xbox 360 controller which most games have a built-in standard.
 I did notice the mouse and keyboard felt better because it seems the game was built around these controls.

 The multiplayer is where the money’s at and BF3 delivers with new modes and some great maps.
 Using EA’s Origin client you get a browser-based experience with filters and all the greatness of using a PC.
-The new mode is deathmatch which is greatly welcomed and back are Rush and Conquest.
+The new model is deathmatch which is greatly welcomed and back are Rush and Conquest.
 This time you get to play on large maps which can hold 64 players and it really does feel like a battlefield.
 The new maps are great and deathmatch is addictive, but DICE refined the unlock system.
-You don’t get perks, but you do get to add things to your loadout like an infinite sprint, defibrillators, med packs etc. It does take a long time to start unlocking good stuff and you’re stuck with crappy load outs.
+You don’t get perks, but you do get to add things to your loadout like an infinite sprint, defibrillators, med packs, etc. It does take a long time to start unlocking good stuff and you’re stuck with crappy load-outs.
 Weapons have no scopes (except the sniper rifle), plus you only get one main weapon per class to start with.
-Be patient and wait to unlock scopes for rifles, stick to close range combat and just tough it out.
+Be patient and wait to unlock scopes for rifles, stick to close-range combat and just tough it out.